Types of Detections and Underlining

 Inconsistent spelling

-Antidote can detect cases where different spellings are used for the same word within the same text (e.g.: ax and axe).
-It underlines the less frequent spelling in the correction panel and groups together all the variant spellings in the Inconsistencies section in the list of detections.
+Antidote can detect cases where different spellings are used for the same word within the same text (e.g. ax and axe).
+It underlines the less frequent spelling in the correction panel and groups together all the variant spellings in the Inconsistencies section in the list of list of results.
 The tooltip will propose the most plausible replacement for each of these variant spellings: simply click Standardize to standardize the spelling across the text.

 Dotted red span: discontinuities